AYearOf/ayearof.github.io/_posts/2017-02-27-week_8_planning.md

   during whatever windows of time I can find whatever I have managed to cover in that half an hour;
-- Wednesday - *deconstruction of photos*: take photos from the internet or scenes from video games (building into my hobby from last year) and attempt to break them down into simple geometric forms and/or outlines;
+- Wednesday - *deconstruction of photos*: take photos from the internet or scenes from video games (building unto my hobby from last year) and attempt to break them down into simple geometric forms and/or outlines;
 - Thursday - *life drawing*: draw objects from my surroundings trying to transform their 3D nature into 2D, incorporating lessons from the past such